danzlkor/continuous-bench/README.md

   --study-dir <study directory>
 ```

-`study directory` must contain the Glm folder produced in the earlier stage with the folder.
+`study directory` must contain the Glm folder produced in the earlier stage.
 This stage produces "Results" folder in the study directory that contains a folder for each forward model, e.g. `study_dir/Results/watson_noddi/`.
 ## What are the outputs?
 The results contain these outputs:
 1. one preobability map per parameter of the forward model named '<pname_probability.nii.gz>.
 This contains per voxel the probability that change in that parameter can explain the observed change between the two groups.